david-drew/OpenVINO-Custom-Layers/README.2019.md

    Answer the Model Optimizer extension generator questions as follows:
     ```
     Please enter layer name:
-    [cosh]
+    [Cosh]

-    Do you want to automatically parse all parameters from model file
+    Do you want to automatically parse all parameters from model file...
     [n]

-    Please enter all parameters in format
+    Please enter all parameters in format...
+    When you finish please enter 'q'
     [q]

-    1. Please enter layer name:
-    [cosh]

-    2. Do you want to automatically parse all parameters from model file...
-    [n]

-    3. Please enter all parameters in format...
-    [q]

     Do you want to change any answer (y/n) ?
-Default 'no'
     [n]

     Please enter operation name:
-    [cosh]
+    [Cosh]

-    Please input all attributes that should be output in IR or needed for shape calculation in format:
+    Please input all attributes that should be output in IR...
+    ...
+    When you finish enter 'q'
     [q]

-    Please input all internal attributes for your operation (which should be omitted in IR) in format:
+    Please input all internal attributes for your operation...
+    ...
+    When you finish enter 'q'
     [q]

     Does your operation change shape? (y/n)
     [n]

-    1. Please input all attributes that should be output in IR or needed for shape calculation in format:
-    [q]

-    2. Please input all internal attributes for your operation (which should be omitted in IR) in format:
-    [q]

-    3. Does your operation change shape? (y/n)
-    [n]

     Do you want to change any answer (y/n) ?
-Default 'no'
     [n]

     Please enter operation name:
-    [cosh]
+    [Cosh]

-    Please enter all parameters in format
+    Please enter all parameters in format...
+    ...
+    When you finish please enter 'q'
     [q]

-    Please check your answers for extractor generation:

-    1. Please enter operation name:
-    [cosh]

-    2. Please enter all parameters in format
-    [n]

     Do you want to change any answer (y/n) ?
-Default 'no'
     [n]
     ```